sveinbjornt/Platypus/Documentation/Documentation.md

 # Documentation for Platypus 5.3

-Last updated on January 19th, 2021.
+Last updated on March 21st, 2021.
 The latest version of this document can be found [here](https://sveinbjorn.org/platypus_documentation).

 ## Introduction